Driving in Mexico: 14 Things You Need to Know

 Traffic in Mexico City

-Mexico covers a large area of land—1,972,550 square kilometers (760,000 square miles), to be more precise), and is over 3,200 kilometers (2,000 miles) long.
+Mexico covers a large area of land—1,972,550 square kilometers (761,600 square miles), to be more precise), and is over 3,200 kilometers (2,000 miles) long.
 It should be getting clear to you by now that it’s nonsense to travel only by car.
-For example, driving from Chihuahua in the north to Cancun on Yucatan would take 35 hours.
+For example, driving from Chihuahua in the north to Cancun on the Yucatan Peninsula would take 35 hours.
 That sounds terrible, doesn’t it?

-It’s therefore much better to fly to a destination, rent a car at the airport and then travel in the area by car.
-When you have finished traveling around, return the car to the same place you picked it up and then head elsewhere by plane again.
+It's therefore much better to fly to your destination, rent a car at the airport, and then explore the surrounding area by car.
+When you've finished traveling around, return the car to the same place you picked it up and head somewhere else by plane.

 Why should you return the car to the same place you picked it up?
 Find it out in my 33 Useful Mexico Travel Tips and save hundreds of dollars.